Blockchain is the tech. Bitcoin is merely the first mainstream manifestation of its potential.

 To produce the message “Hello”.

 Bitcoin does more than just transfer coins from one address to another.
-What it actually does is execute a small scripting language which is responsible for unlocking funds and transferring them to new addresses.
-You can for example send funds from several addresses to many addresses or lock funds and require more than one key to spend them.This is the script of a standard Bitcoin transaction (amount, destination and other data is specified elsewhere):OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIGOP_RETURN is another type of opcode which marks the output as invalid.
-It’s commonly used to add data to transactions and is the preferred way to embed data because nodes concerned with storage can remove it and still be able to fully validate new transactions.
+What it actually does is execute a small scripting language, which is responsible for unlocking funds and transferring them to new addresses.
+You can for example send funds from several addresses to many addresses or lock funds and require more than one key to spend them (which is commonly called multisig).